MI-DPLA/combine/docs/analysis.rst

 Analysis
 ********

+In addition to supporting the actual harvesting, transformation, and publishing of metadata for aggregation purposes, Combine strives to also support the analysis of groups of Records.
+Analysis may include looking at the use of metadata fields across Records, or viewing the results of Validation tests performed across Records.

 This section will describe some areas of Combine related to analysis.
 This includes Analysis Jobs proper, a particular kind of Job in Combine, and analysis more broadly when looking at the results of Jobs and their Records.